Cell Phone Directory: An Introduction

 To keep our phone book up-to-date we provide our users with the best data possible and then engage their help to improve it even further.
 This ability to update our listings is part of what makes CallerSmart special.
 Because our app and website are collaborative, our users help ensure that our community phone book is up-to-date for all.
 That's right - our phone book is being checked and updated thousands of times a day by our users, which means that you get the most up-to-date phone listing available.

 In order to search a number you can copy and paste, or type it into the search bar.
 We will search through our proprietary compilation of the best public and private data sources for phone book listings as well as our user submitted information to identify the number.
 If we don't have any free information available we offer the option to search private databases for more information, risk-free!

 We are constantly updating our databases to ensure that our information is correct and up-to-date, but sometimes a listing may be incorrect or out-of-date.
-You can update our community phone book by leaving your feedback and updating the listing via our iPhone app.
+You can update our community phone book by leaving your feedback and updating the listing via our reverse phone lookup app.
 You can also ask for the help of other community members to help you identify an unknown number.

 Furthermore, if you would like to update your caller ID information across a variety of nationwide CNAM databases, you should contact your phone carrier.
 This is especially useful if the information showing up about your business line is incorrect - i.e., name misspelled, business name changed, etc. - or if your personal information is wrong.